 Equity Research Associate Salary

 Equity Research Associates in the United States can expect to earn an average of $70K annually.
 Total cash earnings of Equity Research Associates range from $46K on the low end to $120K on the high end; the final amount can include bonuses and profit sharing proceeds that occasionally exceed $26K and $11K, respectively.
 Geographic location is the biggest factor affecting pay for this group, followed by career length.
 The majority of workers are highly satisfied with their job.
 Male Equity Research Associates are far more common among survey respondents than their female counterparts, who typically comprise less than one-third of the field.
 Most enjoy medical while a strong majority get dental coverage.
 Vision coverage is also available to the greater part.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Equity Research Associate